Taste & Smell

 About this Hybrid Strain

-The sativa-dominant hybrid cannabis strain named Head Cheese produces cone-shaped buds that are light green, covered with a thin frosty layer of crystal trichomes and sparse fiery orange pistils.
-Its scent and taste are of both sharp cheese and lemon with hints of spice.
+The sativa-dominant hybrid cannabis strain named Head Cheese produces dense cone-shaped buds that are typically light green, covered with a frosty layer of crystal trichomes and sparse but vivid orange pistils.
+It gets its name from the sharp scent of cheese it emits, having undertones of both lemon and spice resonating within it.
+However, its taste is much more earthy than cheesy or citrusy.

-THC levels average around 25%, so novice consumers take heed.
-Head Cheese’s effects offer the consumer relief from a variety of conditions such as migraines, inflammation, and aches & pains throughout the body’s muscles and joints.
-Though sativa-dominant, this strain may cause couch-lock or sedation, so consuming in the evenings or at night is recommended.
-Both body and mind relax as mood improves, and creativity blossoms before feelings of sleepiness overcome concentration.
+Headcheese is the product of combining the genetics of two popular strains 707 Headband and UK Cheese.
+THC levels average around 25%, so novice consumers should go slow with this one as it might put you immediately to sleep or in couch-lock if you consume too much according to reviewers.
+Consumers say the effects of Head Cheese can offer relief from a variety of conditions such as migraines, inflammation, and aches or pains throughout the body’s muscles and joints.
+Though it’s sativa-dominant, this strain may sedate, so consuming in the evenings or at night is recommended.
+Both body and mind relax simultaneously as mood improves, and creativity blossoms before feelings of sleepiness overcome concentration.